964 Meadow Wood Road, Mississauga, Ontario, L5J 2S6, Canada

 In a spirited, happy, and nurturing environment, children interact with kindness and friendship as they develop a lifelong enjoyment of learning.
 Children have a natural curiosity to explore and the classrooms and programme are organized to enables each child to learn to their individual potential at their pace.
 Children learn from each other and the teacher using hands-on activities and grow personally in character, creativity, and self-confidence through the positive interactions.
 Early reading, math, and writing are a introduced when readiness is observed while children continue to refine their senses, hand-eye coordination, concentration, social interactions, and grace and courtesy.

-We are committed to providing engaging and rewarding childhood educational programs, by following the Reggio Emilia philosophy and methodologies.
+Inquiry-based learning is at the heart of our teaching approach.
 We carefully tailor a harmonious and balanced environment where children are free to explore and to apply themselves in a wide range of activities.
+This inquiry-driven approach comes to life through projects that invite students to test ideas and learn by doing.
 Our dedicated teachers are always present to guide and facilitate them through continuous observation and self-motivated learning processes.
 They are empowered to follow their unique abilities so they can build confidence and competence as they pave their path of self-discovery, growth, and development; and most importantly, develop a joy for learning.

 Standard-enriched